A robust graph-based approach to observational equivalence: Introduction

 \subsection{Context and motivation}

-Program equivalence is an old central question in the study of programming languages.
-Establishing whether two program fragments are equivalent has immediate consequences regarding compiler optimisation and correctness, program verification and validation, and other key applications.
-The standard formal definition of the concept is that of \emph{observational equivalence}~\citep{morris1969lambda}.
-Two \emph{executable} programs are observationally equivalent if they have the same input-output behaviour.
-On \emph{terms} (program fragments) observational equivalence is the smallest congruence induced by using executable programs as contexts, a definition which makes direct reasoning difficult.
+\emph{Observational equivalence}~\cite{morris1969lambda} is an old and central question in the study of programming languages.
+Two executable programs are observationally equivalent when they have the same behaviour.
+Observational equivalence between two program fragments (aka.\ terms) is the smallest congruence with respect to arbitrary program contexts.
+By formally establishing observational equivalence, one can justify compiler optimisation, and verify and validate programs.

-The mathematical challenge of observational equivalence is two-fold.
-On the one hand, quantifying over all contexts is unwieldy, which led to the development of indirect methods.
-As an extremal case, \emph{denotational semantics} provides a model-theoretic route to proving program equivalence~\citep{scott1971toward}, while the interplay of syntactic (operational) and denotational techniques led to the development of hybrid methods such as \emph{Kripke logical relations}~\citep{statman1985logical} or \emph{trace semantics}~\citep{jeffrey2005java}.
-On the other hand, program equivalences are notoriously fragile.
-Adding new semantic features to a language can break equivalences and, more significantly, can invalidate reasoning techniques wholesale.
-Increasing the expressiveness of a language goes hand in hand with increasing the discriminating power of contexts, and new techniques based on bisimulation have been devised to meet the challenge of increasingly realistic languages~\citep{koutavas2006small}.
+There are two mathematical challenges in proving observational equivalence.
+Firstly, universal quantification over contexts is unwieldy.
+This has led to various indirect approaches to observational semantics.
+As an extremal case, \emph{denotational semantics} provides a model-theoretic route to observational equivalence.
+There are also hybrid approaches that employ both denotational and operational techniques, such as \emph{Kripke logical relations}~\cite{statman1985logical} and \emph{trace semantics}~\cite{jeffrey2005java}.
+Moreover, an operational and coinductive approach exists, under the name of \emph{applicative bisimilarity}~\cite{Abramsky90AppBisim}.

+The second challenge is \emph{fragility} of observational equivalence.
+The richer a programming language is, the more discriminating power program contexts have and hence the less observational equivalences hold in the language.
+For example, the beta-law $(\lambda x. t)\ v \simeq t[v/x]$ is regarded as the fundamental observational equivalence in functional programming.
+However, it can be violated in the presence of a memory inspection feature like the one provided by the OCaml garbage-collection (Gc) module.
+A function that returns the size of a given program enables contexts to distinguish $(\lambda x.
+0)\ 100$ from $0$, for example\footnote{See a concrete example written in OCaml, on the online platform \emph{Try It Online}: \url{https://bit.ly/3TqnGOW}}.